beauuks/NBA-Simulation-Project/README.md

 - Generates detailed logging
 - Implements thread-safe data structures

-## Requirements

-- Libraries:
-  - threading
-  - queue
-  - sqlite3
-  - json

-## Limitations and TODOs

- - More sophisticated game mechanics
- - Enhanced player performance modeling
- - Expanded team and player data
- - Realistic player and team statistics
- - More comprehensive statistical analysis
- - External API integration for real-time data
- - Improved error handling
- - More detailed stadium operation simulations

-## Disclaimer
-This is a simulation project for educational and demonstrative purposes.
-It does not represent actual NBA game outcomes or official NBA statistics.

 ## Course Context
 This project was developed as a comprehensive assignment for the **Operating Systems and Parallel Computing** course.
 It serves to demonstrate practical applications of: